ForrrmerBlack/okkei-patcher/README.md

 5. After installing CHAOS;CHILD the process of restoring original OBB cache will start.
 Please don't interrupt it.
 If you have save data backup in Okkei Patcher backup folder, Okkei Patcher will restore it.

 ### **Possible problems**
-* If you confirmed the installation of CHAOS;CHILD and still got an error message that it was not installed, it is possible that this message is wrong and the process will continue as normal.
-If you have experience in programming for Android platform and are interested in fixing this, contact me.
+* ~~If you confirmed the installation of CHAOS;CHILD and still got an error message that it was not installed, it is possible that this message is wrong and the process will continue as normal.
+If you have experience in programming for Android platform and are interested in fixing this, contact me.~~ Solved since v1.11.

 ## **Third party components**